Bulan Terbelah di Langit Amerika 2

 Bulan Terbelah di Langit Amerika 2 (Moon Split on America's Sky 2 or Split Moon in the American Sky 2) is an Indonesian drama film, directed by Rizal Mantovani.
-The film is a fourth sequel film from 99 Cahaya di Langit Eropa about a continuation of the adventures of Hanum and Rangga from Europe to United States.
+The film is the fourth sequel to 99 Cahaya di Langit Eropa.
+The story follows the adventures of Hanum and Rangga from Europe to the United States.
 It stars Acha Septriasa, Abimana Aryasatya, Nino Fernandez, Rianti Cartwright, and Boy William.

 Bulan Terbelah di Langit Amerika 2 was mainly filmed in San Francisco as well as Singkawang.

 Plot

 A husband and wife, Hanum and Rangga, are given tasks to find alleged treasures left by Chinese Muslim sailors in San Francisco.